-Better, simpler, faster is a digital principle that I’d love to translate into the way I manage my life.
+Better, simpler, faster is a digital principle that I’d love to apply to the way I manage my home life.
 Bea Johnson’s book, which hit shops last year, certainly ticks the ‘simpler’ box.
 Her core message is a green one: Western households can’t keep producing waste at the levels we have been if our children are to enjoy the same world and way of life that we have.